Project Dinos II: Redshift evolution of dark and luminous matter density profiles in strong-lensing elliptical galaxies across $0.1 < z < 0.9$: Discussion

-We also see that our results are largely consistent with previous studies of observed elliptical galaxies.
+We also see that our results are very consistent with previous studies of observed elliptical galaxy populations.
 Our results primarily differs from previous studies as we 1.) investigate the evolution of $\gamma_{\rm in}$ with redshift, 2.) use newly observed, high $S/N$ data for the SL2S systems (which occupy higher redshifts compared to the SLACS sample), and 3.) utilize the improved and uniform models in Dinos-I.

-Our $\gamma_{\rm in}$ distribution is in agreement with the previous population studies of \citet{grillo2012}, \citet{sonnenfeld2015}, and \citet{O+A18} over their respective redshift ranges, while providing tighter, more accurate constraints across a much larger redshift range.
-However, our results are in tension with the population study by \citet{oguri2014} by $\geq 2 \sigma$.
-There are many differences between our work and \citet{oguri2014}.
-Examples include how we account for a $\gamma_{\rm in}$ dependency with redshift and velocity dispersion whereas \citet{oguri2014} does not, and how we use dynamical observations to decompose dark matter from the total matter profile whereas \citet{oguri2014} uses quasar microlensing measurements.
-Therefore, we believe that these differences make it non-trivial to compare the studies, and so we should not expect perfect agreement.
+Our $\gamma_{\rm in}$ distribution is in agreement with the previous population studies of \citet{grillo2012}, \citet{sonnenfeld2015}, and \citet{O+A18} over their respective redshift ranges, while providing tighter, more accurate constraints across a much larger redshift range. \txr{In addition, we also find that our results in excellent agreement with the IllustrisTNG predictions utilizing cosmological magnetohydrodynamical simulations of dark matter halo formation (see Appendix~\ref{appendix:illustris} on how we derive $\gamma_{\rm in}$ from the simulation data). }

-While our results on $\gamma_{\rm in}$ are generally in agreement with previous elliptical galaxy studies, we are in strong tension ($\geq 5 \sigma$) with the IllustrisTNG simulation throughout the redshift range $0.1 < z < 0.9$.
-In their simulation, it is possible the effects of baryonic processes are not accurately accounted for, whether it be AGN feedback \citep[e.g.,][]{martizzi2012, Dubois2013}, stellar feedback \citep[e.g.,][]{Dutton2016, Lovell2018}, or other mechanisms that could account for expansion of the dark matter profile.
-Notably, the MaNGA DynPop study by \citet{Li2024} also finds discrepancies with IllustrisTNG for local galaxies using very high-quality kinematics.

 Using our averaged light profile (see Figure~\ref{fig:representative}), we can also model for a corresponding halo response parameter ($\nu$) of our population of dark matter halos \citep{Dutton2007, shajib2021}.
 Assuming that a dark matter halo initially follows an NFW profile distribution, $\nu$ is described as